pytask-dev/pytask/docs/source/tutorials/configuration.md

 pytask can be configured via the command-line interface or permanently with a `pyproject.toml` file.

-The file also indicates the root of your project where pytask stores information on whether tasks need to be executed or not in a `.pytask.sqlite3` database.
+The file also indicates the root of your project where pytask stores information in a `.pytask.sqlite3` database.

 :::{important}
 `pytask.ini`, `tox.ini`, and `setup.cfg` will be deprecated as configuration files for